apache/spark/docs/running-on-yarn.md

 - Any remote HDFS filesystems.
 - Hive.
 - HBase.
+- The YARN timeline server, if the application interacts with this.

 The Spark configuration must be set to *not* request Hive or HBase tokens: